 Note: Steps 1-5 can be used on all styles of Nunn Design Patera Bezels.

 It is important to create a strong barrier between the image and the Nunn Design Resin.
-If you don’t seal the image with Nunn Design Sealant, the Nunn Design Resin can run the ink in the image and absorb into the paper causing the image to darken.
+If you don’t seal the image with Nunn Design Glue, the Nunn Design Resin can run the ink in the image and absorb into the paper causing the image to darken.
 To seal the image, use a clean and dry brush.
-Paint on a coat of Nunn Design Sealant and let dry for 20 minutes.
+Paint on a coat of Nunn Design Glue and let dry for 20 minutes.
 Apply a second coat after 20 minutes.
 Allow bezels to dry overnight.

 Attaching Brass Stampings